 For a leisurely way to enjoy a delicious meal plus time with Disney characters as they stop by each table for photos and autographs, guests may reserve a Character Dining Experience.

 - Disneyland park: Plaza Inn on Main Street, S.A., daily Minnie & Friends – Breakfast in the Park.

-- At the hotels: New is Disney Princess Breakfast Adventures, debuting this spring at Napa Rose, with an upscale experience where guests savor an elegant three-course brunch, encounter several princesses, enjoy storytime, activities, a private portrait location and receive premium keepsakes.
+- At the hotels: Disney Princess Breakfast Adventures, at Napa Rose, is an upscale experience where guests savor an elegant three-course brunch, encounter several princesses, enjoy storytime, activities, a private portrait location and receive premium keepsakes.
 Mickey’s Tales of Adventure at Storytellers Café, located in Disney’s Grand Californian Hotel & Spa, offers a delicious breakfast buffet, while Goofy and his pals entertain at Goofy’s Kitchen at Disneyland Hotel for daily brunch and dinner.
-At Disney’s Paradise Pier Hotel, Donald and friends entertain at Donald Duck’s Seaside Breakfast at Disney’s PCH Grill.
+At Disney’s Paradise Pier Hotel, Donald and friends entertain at Donald Duck’s Seaside Breakfast at Disney’s PCH

 Advance Dining Reservations are recommended, and can be made by visiting Disneyland.com/dine or by calling 714-781-DINE (714-781-3463).